jbienzms/iot-devices/devices.md

 title: Supported Devices
 layout: post
 ---

-# Supported Devices #
 The **Microsoft.IoT.Devices** library supports hundreds of devices.
-Some devices are supported directly using specialized classes built specifically for a device or chipset.
-Others are supported through generic classes that can be used to interface with a wide range of devices.
+Some devices are supported using specialized classes built specifically for a device or chipset while others are supported through generic classes that work with a wide range of devices.
+The sections below list the currently supported specialized devices and their class types as well as give some examples of the types of devices that can be used with the generic classes.
+Keep in mind that this list is always expanding, especially through the help of community contributions.

 ## Specialized ##
-This section lists the supported specialized devices and the classes in the framework which support them.
+This section covers devices that have their own dedicated classes in the framework to support them.

 ### ADC ###